Assignment #4

 Exit <expr>

-5. Given the following grammar and the right sentential form, draw a parse
+the following grammar and the right sentential form, draw a parse

 tree and show the phrases and simple phrases, as well as the handle.